nicholaswilde/recipes/docs/desserts/cook’s-illustrated-perfect-chocolate-chip-cookies.md

 ### Step 3

-Heat 10 tablespoons of the unstalted butter in a 10-inch stainless steel or cast iron skillet over medium-high heat until melted, about 2 minutes.
+Heat 10 tablespoons of the unsalted butter in a 10-inch stainless steel or cast iron skillet over medium-high heat until melted, about 2 minutes.
 Continue cooking, swirling the pan constantly until the butter is dark golden brown and has a nutty aroma, 1 to 3 minutes.
 Remove skillet from heat and transfer the browned butter to a large heatproof bowl.
 Stir the remaining 4 tablespoons butter into the hot browned butter until completely melted.
 Set aside and let cool to